prathameshkhade/RHCSA/Notes/session-19-userManagement.md

    By using these options, you can tailor the creation of new user accounts to your specific needs and security requirements.

-## `usermod`
+## Modifying user
-This command is used if you want to update some creadentials in the user's account.
+`usermod`: This command is used if you want to update some creadentials in the user's account.

 ### **Options:**
   * **`-c:`** Change the GECOS field (comment) for the user.